MlungisiM/Betika/README.md

 ### To execute Tests

-Right click on the pom.xml file and click on maven tests
+Right click on the test file and click on maven tests